-I have access to data, folks!
-In fact, I have access to a lot of it – and I hope that it may help resolve critical challenges facing your organization and serve to inform its strategic direction.
+We have access to data, folks!
+In fact, we have access to a lot of it – and we want to use it to help your organization better understand audience perceptions, expectations, and behaviors.

-I conduct keynotes, workshops, and boot camps under the umbrella of IMPACTS VSO.
-This is the visitor-serving arm of IMPACTS Research & Development.
-We utilize market research and behavioral economics to lend insight into what motivates behavior and how the public perceives cultural organizations such as museums, zoos, aquariums, botanic gardens, historic sites, and performing arts entities.
-I am grateful to conduct these workshops alongside my fantastic colleague, Jim Hekkers – the former Managing Director of the Monterey Bay Aquarium and a renowned leader in putting data into practice within cultural organizations.
+IMPACTS VSO, the visitor-serving arm of IMPACTS Research & Development, utilizes market research and behavioral economics to lend insight into what motivates behavior and how the public perceives cultural organizations such as museums, zoos, aquariums, botanic gardens, historic sites, and performing arts entities.

-With this data, we can pull information aimed to help specific organizations get to the heart of understanding audiences.
+With this data, we can help your organization get to the heart of understanding audiences.
 Here are some examples of the kind of information that we can provide:

 - Why past members to cultural organizations in Dallas decided not to renew their memberships

 - The top barriers to visitation for millennials to science museums

 - How much more likely people in Pittsburgh are to visit an art museum than the average American

 - The rate at which zoos are losing visitors and who they need to attract to replace them

 - Why annual donors in San Francisco discontinue giving to cultural entities